spring-projects/spring-data-build/CONTRIBUTING.md

 This section contains some stuff that the IDE formatters do not enforce.
 Try to keep track of those as well

 - Make sure, your IDE uses `.*` imports for all static ones.
+- Eclipse users should activate Save Actions to format sources on save, organize imports and also enable the standard set of
 - For methods only consisting of a single line, don't use any blank lines around the line of code.
 For methods consisting of more than one line of code, have a blank line after the method signature.

 ## Handling pull requests